 At Ascendient, we can understand the concern over flawed measures of health equity, but we did see one part of the formula that looked intriguing.
 In addition to charity care and Medicaid revenue, Lown scores hospitals on “community investment,” which it defines likes this:

-“Community investment comprises a subset of hospital spending including: Subsidized health services, such as free clinics, some emergency services, telehealth services, and other services provided at a loss to the hospital; community health improvement activities such as health fairs, community health education classes, immunizations, interpreter services; contributions to community organizations; and community building activities that help increase the capacity of the community to address health needs and often address the “upstream” factors that impact health, such as education, air quality, and access to nutritious food.” [italics original]
+“Community investment comprises a subset of hospital spending including: Subsidized health services, such as free clinics, some emergency services, telehealth services, and other services provided at a loss to the hospital; community health improvement activities such as health fairs, community health education classes, immunizations, interpreter services; contributions to community organizations; and community building activities that help increase the capacity of the community to address health needs and often address the "upstream" factors that impact health, such as education, air quality, and access to nutritious food.” [emphasis original]

 That’s not just a measure of equity – it’s also a measure of good business strategy.
 We’ve long been telling our clients that community hospitals need much deeper partnerships with local nonprofits to provide the kind of population health services that can help to cut expensive admissions by addressing the social determinants of health.
 That’s a key trend in healthcare transformation and a major factor in our Healthytown model.